-For example, the Social Security Administration announced that the COLA for 2019 will be a 2.8 percent increase.
-As a result, the average retiree will receive roughly an extra $39 per month with their Social Security benefit.
-If the Part B premium increase is over that $39 and your premium gets deducted from your Social Security checks, you will be held harmless.
+For example, the Social Security Administration announced that the COLA for 2021 was a 1.3 percent increase.
+As a result, the average retiree receives roughly an extra $20 per month with their Social Security benefit.
+If the Part B premium increase is over that $20 and your premium gets deducted from your Social Security checks, you will be held harmless.
 You’re not considered held harmless if you’re newly enrolled in Medicare.
 If you’re enrolled in a Medicare Savings Plan or have Medicaid and Medicare, you also don’t qualify.

-The 2019 standard Part B premium will be 135.50, the monthly premium paid by those who weren’t held harmless in 2018.
-Medicare can ask those who are held harmless to pay up to this amount in 2019 as long as their net Social Security benefit won’t be diminished.
+The 2021 standard Part B premium is $148.50 and $170.10 in 2022, the monthly premium paid by those who weren’t held harmless in 2020 (or in 2021).
+Medicare can ask those who are held harmless to pay up to this amount in 2021 as long as their net Social Security benefit won’t be diminished.

 Another reason why your Part B plan cost can differ is that you’ve received a late penalty.
 You receive a penalty when you don’t sign up for Medicare during your Initial Enrollment Period and don’t have a qualified group health plan.
 The penalty increases your premium by 10 percent for each 12-month cycle you’re not enrolled.